A summary of my online experiences with buying diamonds via the Internet.

 Brian Gavin Diamonds – Great place to check out if you are shopping for round or cushion shaped hearts & arrows diamonds.
 For their signature diamonds, Idealscope and ASET images are provided to help you analyze optical performance.

 In particular, I love their Blue signature series which showcases ideal cut diamonds with blue fluorescence.
-While their prices are a tad more expensive compared to other online retailers, Brian Gavin’s settings are also some of the best in the industry.
+While their prices are a tad more expensive compared to other online diamond stores, Brian Gavin’s settings are also some of the best in the industry.
 In my opinion, it’s worth paying up for better quality.

 With that, I hope you found my personal shopping experience for a proposal ring back in 2011 helpful and interesting.
 If you need help or advice with buying a diamond ring, feel free to leave a comment below or get in touch via email.